HutchinsLab/hutchinslab.github.io/people.md

 ## Samantha Wang
 Samantha is an undergraduate studying Economics with a certificate in Data Science.
 After graduation, she plans to further her education in Business Analysis/Data Science programs at graduate school.
 The goal of her study in data science is to apply advanced analytical tools and techniques to help people in need and to find practical solutions to serious issues of economic, safety, and well-being for diverse populations.
 She loves cats and one dream is to have a ragdoll cat.

+## Satvik Shukla
+Satvik is a graduate student at the University of Wisconsin- Madison, Information School pursuing an MS in Information, building on his prior degree in Information Technology(Soft Computing) from the University of Pune, India.
+He has professionally worked on multiple projects in the data sphere majorly focusing on user behavior and analysis in the demand and supply industry.
+His research interests lie in the amalgamation of Data Science, Human-Centered Computing, and Decision Science.
+He loves hiking, and working his way through every recipe in the family cookbook, and playing Soccer and Badminton.

+## Jai Potnuri
+Jai is a graduate student at the University of Wisconsin - Madison, Information School pursuing MS in Information.
+His research interest lies in Programming, Data Science, UX, and HCI.
+He loves travelling, swimming and playing Badminton.

+## Sophia Yang
+Sophia is a student at the University of Wisconsin-Madison working in the Metascience Research Lab to provide computational and analytical support.
+Her reserach methods include cluster computing and exploratory data analysis.

 # Former lab members

 ## Lindsay Nelson
 Lindsay was in the Pharmacology and Toxicology undergraduate program at UW-Madison.
 After graduation, she aimed to further her education in medicine in the Anesthesiologist Assistant masters program.
 She was born in Sun Prairie, WI but did most of her growing up in Mankato, MN and chose to come back to Wisconsin for school.
 She's a very big fan of playing guitar and has been collecting guitars since 2016.

-## Satvik Shukla
-Satvik is a graduate student at the University of Wisconsin- Madison, Information School pursuing an MS in Information, building on his prior degree in Information Technology(Soft Computing) from the University of Pune, India.
-He has professionally worked on multiple projects in the data sphere majorly focusing on user behavior and analysis in the demand and supply industry.
-His research interests lie in the amalgamation of Data Science, Human-Centered Computing, and Decision Science.
-He loves hiking, and working his way through every recipe in the family cookbook, and playing Soccer and Badminton.

 ## Sophia Koehn
 Sophia studies computer science and data science as an undergraduate.
 Her future plans are to use my education in data science and use it to further the social good.